stennety/mywebsite/_posts/2014-10-22-my-summer-in-the-mountains.md

 ---
 published: true
-title: My summer in the mountains
+title: My summer at Holden Village
 ---
 ![]({{site.cdn_path}}/2014/10/22/1.jpg)

-Between graduating college and starting work at Jive, I spent two months working as an IT sysadmin at Holden Village, a remote, former mining town in Northern Washington.
+Between graduating college and starting work at Jive, I spent two months working as a sysadmin at Holden Village, a remote, former mining town in Northern Washington.
 And by "remote" I mean VERY remote.
 The only ways to get there are by either hiking in 40 miles or by taking a boat 50 miles to a landing and then being transported 11 miles up steep switchbacks in one of the village's fleet of old schoolbuses.

 ![]({{site.cdn_path}}/2014/10/22/2.jpg)
 ![]({{site.cdn_path}}/2014/10/22/3.jpg)